 Hello, and a very warm welcome to my page.
-I'm Laura, a BACP registered counsellor and psychotherapist working online, via telephone and face to face from Ilkley, West Yorkshire.
 If you’re reading this, the chances are you’ve decided that counselling might help you at this time.
-Perhaps you're fed up with feeling the way that you do, or maybe you feel stuck and you're not sure how to move on in your life.
+Perhaps you're feeling anxious, sad, lonely, lost, fed up with feeling the way that you do, or maybe you feel stuck and you're not sure how to move forwards.
 It could be that you don't know where to turn to.
 Counselling could help.
 I can offer you a safe, private space in which to explore your concerns without fear of judgement.

 Get in touch and let's see if we could work together to help you overcome whatever it is you might be facing.